Prasanna8848/HACKATHON-TROJAN-WAVE/README.md

 #Team:- TROJAN WAVE

 #Prasanna Dhungana GITHUB:- Prasanna8848 Suman Pandit GITHUB:- sumanpandit2058 Saphal Pantha GITHUB:- saphalpantha Ritesh Yadav GITHUB:- theriteshy
+P.S.: This project was made in Repelit so, the commit are been done by the replit id (PRasanna17) only.
+Please consider it!

 # Getting Started with Create React App